What Is An Opioid?

 Opioids also have a direct effect on the brain’s reward center.
 Taking opioids can produce intense feelings of pleasure and euphoria as well as relaxation and drowsiness.
 These effects are more intense when higher quantities of the drug are taken.

-Getting Help For Percocet Abuse And Addiction
+Getting Help For Percocet Use And Addiction

 If you or a loved one is struggling with an addiction to Percocet, seeking help is the best decision you can make.
-A formal treatment program is often recommended for overcoming opioid addiction.
+A formal opioid treatment program is often recommended for overcoming opioid addiction.

 Inpatient treatment programs are typically the most successful form of formal treatment.
 Inpatient programs require individuals to stay at the rehab facility for several weeks or months to undergo daily, intensive treatment.
 Many facilities provide customized plans for recovery to suit each patient’s needs.